Topic No. 263: Buyout Agreements

 Both of the Pre-Buyout forms are available in the Forms Center on the Rent Board’s website.

-To be effective, a buyout agreement must comply with the requirements of Rent Ordinance Section 37.9E(f), which, among other things, requires the agreement to be in writing and to contain a statement that the tenant may cancel the agreement at any time before the 45th day after all parties have signed the agreement.
+A buyout agreement may be executed no sooner than 30 days after buyout discussions commence.
+To be effective, the buyout agreement must comply with the requirements of Rent Ordinance Section 37.9E(f), which, among other things, requires the agreement to be in writing and to contain a statement that the tenant may cancel the agreement at any time before the 45th day after all parties have signed the agreement.
 A buyout agreement that fails to satisfy the requirements of Section 37.9E(f) is ineffective and can be rescinded by the tenant at any time.

 A tenant can cancel the buyout agreement within 45 days after it was signed by all parties by informing the landlord in writing that the tenant has cancelled the agreement (or words of similar effect).
 The tenant’s notice of cancelation may be delivered to the landlord by hand-delivery, postal mail, or email.

 The landlord must file a copy of the fully signed buyout agreement with the Rent Board within 14 days after the tenant’s deadline to cancel the agreement expires (i.e. since the tenant has 45 days to cancel, the buyout agreement must be filed between 46 and 59 days after the agreement was signed by all parties).
+If the landlord does not file the agreement by the 59th day, the tenant may file a copy and will also have the option to void any language in the agreement in which the tenant waived their rights or released claims.
 The landlord is not required to file a buyout agreement that has been canceled by the tenant.

 You can obtain additional data about buyout agreements filed with the Rent Board, including the amounts and the number of tenants, by visiting the Rent Board’s website.